artalar/reatom/docs/README.md

 - Effector is about atomic **stores** — it uses stateful approach that has certain problems:
   - probable memory leaks
     > Like any other observable libraries
-  - difficult [store] instance reusability (concurrence problems with SSR)
+  - difficult [store] instance reusability (concurrency problems with SSR)
-    > It can be solved, but a better way to solve it by design of library architecture and API
+    > It can be solved, but it is better to solve it by design of a library architecture and API
 - Asynchronous and probably cyclic dependencies specification
   <details>
   <summary>show example</summary>